 Here the Temans died thickest—piled around stakes and themselves piled with abundant arrows.
 The arrow-struck’s exposed skin sagged with black pustules and open sores, yellowed skin and suppurating sinew: Tonnish archers cherished knifestail venom.
 The leering decay took hours; the venom’s neurotoxic rush killed in thirty seconds.
 Some claimed the victims spent another ten wholly alert but paralyzed, feeling their bodies fail.

-The dead clustered inside the smoldering wood were archers and skirmishers with javelins in addition to the thick-shafted, eight-foot war spears of the Ton, wearing only helms and lamellar vests over their thin robes.
+The dead clustered inside the smoldering wood were archers and skirmishers with javelins in addition to the thick-shafted, eight-foot war spears of the north Ton, wearing only helms and lamellar vests over their thin robes.
+Sairos leaned on or behind fallen trees clutching bows and arrows, waiting to loose one last flight.
+What horrible chaos, Divari thought, gaze creased by sorrow for these fallen strangers.
+How could one keep track of it all?
+A friend, panicked by a sudden move, could kill you before they even read your colors.

 “The river runs dry just as Jasczynk’s folk enter range, they attack the whole line instead of clogging the ford, the skirmishers are overrun before they can retreat behind the heavy infantry,” Venor said, and shrugged.
 “Story as old as war herself.”

-Divari spotted a green-robed Teman mage charred across his front, split by debris and impaled on a broken sapling.
+Looming through the smoke and drifting embers, Divari spotted a green-robed Teman mage charred across his front.
+He was split by debris and impaled on a broken sapling.
 Red muscle peeked through peeling black around a wide green eye; a few sable hairs remained to his blistered scalp.

 Venor digressed for a few minutes to speak of the Loar War.
 He scoffed over arrogant Ton spell-slingers bleeding the Gift thin against the Gaunt Ones.
 Divari eyed the dead Teman.
 If the Ton are so disadvantaged in mages, shouldn’t the Temans’ own losses be fewer? she thought.
 What Venor described was considered common knowledge in Tresamer, but this battle gave her doubts.

 “Anyhow,” Venor continued, pointing to a boulder-mound miles away upriver, “we see how well it worked.
 Jasczynk’s casters dam the river and what gets through isn’t enough to clean away corpses.
 I wonder, though, why Sairo stopped here.
-It’s mayhap three days’ march to her own lands and her fortress.”
+It’s mayhap three days’ march to her own lands and her fortress.
+Why not make a run for it past Jasczynk?”

 “Outland magics,” Venor grumbled.